cyber-prophet/cy/numd-lazy-tests/numd_capture.md

-│ cy passport-set                               │ Set a passport's particle, data or avatar field for a given nickname     │ │ cy dict-neurons-view                          │ Output neurons dict                                                      │ │ cy dict-neurons-add                           │ Add piped in neurons to YAML-dictionary with tag and category            │ │ cy dict-neurons-tags                          │ Ouput dict-neurons tags                                                  │ │ cy doctor                                     │ Fix some problems of cy (for example caused by updates)                  │ │ cy dict-neurons-update                        │ Update neurons YAML-dictionary                                           │ │ cy graph-download-snapshot                    │ Download a snapshot of cybergraph                                        │
+│ cy passport-set                               │ Set a passport's particle, data or avatar field for a given nickname     │ │ cy dict-neurons-view                          │ Output neurons dict                                                      │ │ cy dict-neurons-add                           │ Add piped in neurons to YAML-dictionary with tag and category            │ │ cy dict-neurons-tags                          │ Output dict-neurons tags                                                  │ │ cy doctor                                     │ Fix some problems of cy (for example caused by updates)                  │ │ cy dict-neurons-update                        │ Update neurons YAML-dictionary                                           │ │ cy graph-download-snapshot                    │ Download a snapshot of cybergraph                                        │